jscrane/transkript/README.md

 => :RUNNING
 ```

-New models may be trained using transcripts labelled "ground truth" and an API is provided to find such transcripts in a document's pages.
+New HTR models may be trained using transcripts labelled "ground truth" and an API is provided to find such transcripts in a document's pages.
 A default language is set in the config, and may be changed.

 ```clojure
 (tk/accuracy (first (tk/transcripts 67884 [1])))